Top of the page

 Tubal implants are a permanent type of birth control.
 They are small metal springs that are placed in your fallopian tubes.
-This is done without surgery (no cutting) or anesthesia.
+This is done without cutting the skin.

 Over time, scar tissue grows around each implant.
 The scar tissue blocks the tubes.
 This stops eggs from moving from the ovaries into the fallopian tubes.
 These are the tubes where the egg is fertilized by a sperm.

 The procedure is done in a doctor's office or an outpatient surgery centre.
 It may be done in a hospital.
 It takes about 30 minutes.
 You may be able to go back to your normal routine the same day.
 But if you have medicine to help you relax, give yourself a day to rest.

 Procedures can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for your procedure.

 Current as of: August 2, 2022

 Author: Healthwise Staff

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.